Gender pay gap: New Zealand

 Although recent studies have shown that the gender wage gap in New Zealand has diminished in the last two decades, the gap continues to affect many women today.
 According to StatsNZ, the wage gap was measured to be 9.4 percent in September 2017.
 Back in 1998, it was measured to be approximately 16.3 percent.
-There are several different factors that affect New Zealand's wage gap.
+Several factors affect New Zealand's wage gap.
 However, researchers claim that 80 percent of these factors cannot be elucidated, which often causes difficulty in understanding the gap.

-In order to calculate the gap, New Zealand makes use of several different methods.
+To calculate the gap, New Zealand uses several methods.
 The official gap is calculated by Statistics New Zealand.
-They use the difference between men and women's hourly revenue.
-On the other hand, the State Services Commission examine the average income of men and women for their calculation.
-Over the years, the OECD has and continues to track New Zealand's, along with 34 other countries', gender wage gap.
+They use the difference between men's and women's hourly revenue.
+On the other hand, the State Services Commission uses the average income of men and women in its calculations.
+Over the years, the OECD has tracked, and continues to track, New Zealand's gender wage gap, along with those of 34 other countries.
 In fact, the overall goal of the OECD is to fix the wage gap so that gender no longer plays a significant role in an individual's income.
 Although it has been a gradual change, New Zealand is one of the countries that has seen notable progress and researchers have predicted that it will continue to do so.

 Russia

-A wage gap exists in Russia (after 1991, but also before) and statistical analysis shows that most of it cannot be explained by lower qualifications of women compared to men.
+A wage gap exists in Russia (both before and after 1991), and statistical analysis shows that most of it cannot be explained by women's lower qualifications compared to men.
 On the other hand, occupational segregation by gender and labor market discrimination seem to account for a large share of it.

-The October Revolution (1917) and the dissolution of the Soviet Union in 1991, have shaped the developments in the gender wage gap.
+The October Revolution (1917) and the dissolution of the Soviet Union in 1991 have shaped the developments in the gender wage gap.
 These two main turning points in the Russian history frame the analysis of Russia's gender pay gap found in the economic literature.
 Consequently, the pay gap study can be examined for two periods: the wage gap in Soviet Russia (1917–1991) and the wage gap in the transition and post-transition (after 1991).